dmd-program/dmd-100/topics/visual_design.md

 ## Aesthetics

-Why would someone want to take up their desk space with a small potted plant or hang a painting on the wall in their aparment?
+Why would someone want to take up their desk space with a small potted plant or hang a painting on the wall in their apartment?
 An aesthetic is a set of principles and elements that describe a creative work, locating the intended or emergent language and subjective beauty.
 Aesthetic language can impact a person's mood, comprehension, productivity, and heavily influence behavior.
-In visual design, an aesthetic langugage in constructed from elements that are organized based upon how humans see with their eyes.
+In visual design, an aesthetic language in constructed from elements that are organized based upon how humans see with their eyes.
 Elements of Visual Design include:

 1. Line
 2. Shape